-Folic acid is a B vitamin that is important in the baby’s brain and spine development.
+Folic acid is a B vitamin that is instrumental to the baby’s brain and spine development.
 Getting enough folic acid reduces the risk neural tube defects.
-Pregnant women should get at least 600 micrograms of folic acid each day, but this amount is difficult to get through food alone.
-Most prenatal vitamins include the daily requirement, if not more, of folic acid.
+Pregnant women should get at least 600 micrograms each day, but this amount is difficult to get through food alone.
+Most prenatal vitamins include the daily folic acid requirement, if not more.

-Your red blood cells use iron to carry oxygen to each of your organs.
-When you’re pregnant, extra iron is needed to help deliver blood and oxygen to your baby.
-It’s recommended that pregnant women get 27 mg of iron daily – about twice the amount of women who aren’t pregnant.
-You can find this amount of iron in most prenatal supplements, but you can also find iron in lean meats, fish, beans, prune juice, peas, and iron-enriched foods.
-You’ll also want to pair iron-rich foods with vitamin C, which helps the body absorb iron.
+Your red blood cells use iron to carry oxygen to your organs.
+When you’re pregnant, extra iron is needed to help deliver blood and oxygen to the baby.
+On average, pregnant women need 27 mg of iron daily – about twice the amount of women who aren’t pregnant.
+You can find this amount of iron in most prenatal supplements.
+You can also find iron in lean meats, fish, beans, prune juice, peas, and iron-enriched foods.
+You’ll want to pair iron-rich foods with plenty of vitamin C, which helps in the absorption of iron.

 This helps the baby build its bones, teeth, skin, and eyesight.
 You can get vitamin D from fortified milk and fatty seafood like salmon.
 Exposure to sunlight can also produce vitamin D, but it is always important to protect yourself from excessive sun exposure.
-The recommendation is 600 IU for pregnant women, however, more may be needed depending on your vitamin D status.
+The standard recommendation for pregnant women is 600 IU, but check with your doctor.
+Some women may require more.

-Calcium also helps your baby develop healthy bones and teeth.
+Just like you, your baby needs calcium to develop healthy bones and teeth.
 The recommended amount of calcium for pregnant women is 1000mg daily, which you can get through dairy products or a prenatal supplement.